Azure-Samples/mcp-sdk-functions-hosting-python/README.md

 If you want to redeploy the server after making changes, there are different options:

 1. Run `azd deploy`.
 (See azd command [reference](https://learn.microsoft.com/azure/developer/azure-developer-cli/reference).)
-1. Open command palette in VS Code (`Command+Shift+P/Cntrl+Shift+P`) and search for **Azure Functions: Deploy to Function App**.
+1. Open command palette in Visual Studio Code (`Command+Shift+P/Cntrl+Shift+P`) and search for **Azure Functions: Deploy to Function App**.
 Then select the name of the function app to deploy to.

-## Built-in server authentication with Easy Auth
+## Built-in server authorization with Easy Auth

-The server is configured with [Easy Auth](https://learn.microsoft.com/azure/app-service/overview-authentication-authorization), which is an integration with Azure Functions that implements the requirements of the [MCP authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization#authorization-server-discovery).
-For example, when a client first connects to the MCP server, it'd get a 401 response with header containining the path to Protected Resource Metadata (PRM).
-The client can use the PRM's information to locate the identity provider, which is Entra in this case.
-That's why when connecting to the server, you're prompted to authenticate.
-Once you do, Entra returns an access token to the client, which uses it in a new call to connect to the server.
+The server app is configured with [Easy Auth](https://learn.microsoft.com/azure/app-service/overview-authentication-authorization), which implements the requirements of the [MCP authorization specification](https://modelcontextprotocol.io/specification/2025-06-18/basic/authorization#authorization-server-discovery), such as issuing 401 challenge and exposing a Protected Resource Metadata (PRM).

+When the server is configured to use Easy Auth for MCP Server authorization, you should see the following sequence of events in the debug output from Visual Studio Code:

+1. The editor sends an initialization request to the MCP server.
+1. The MCP server responds with an error indicating that authorization is required.
+The response includes a pointer to the protected resource metadata (PRM) for the application.
+The Easy Auth feature generates the PRM for an app built with this sample.
+1. The editor fetches the PRM and uses it to identify the authorization server.
+1. The editor attempts to obtain authorization server metadata (ASM) from a well-known endpoint on the authorization server.
+1. Microsoft Entra ID doesn't support ASM on the well-known endpoint, so the editor falls back to using the OpenID Connect metadata endpoint to obtain the ASM.
+It tries to discover this using by inserting the well-known endpoint before any other path information.
+1. The OpenID Connect specifications actually defined the well-known endpoint as being after path information, and that is where Microsoft Entra ID hosts it.
+So the editor tries again with that format.
+1. The editor successfully retrieves the ASM.
+It then can then use this information in conjunction with its own client ID to perform a login.
+At this point, the editor prompts you to sign in and consent to the application.
+1. Assuming you successfully sign in and consent, the editor completes the login.
+It repeats the intialization request to the MCP server, this time including an authorization token in the request.
+This reattempt isn't visible at the Debug output level, but you can see it in the Trace output level.
+1. The MCP server validates the token and responds with a successful response to the initialization request.
+The standard MCP flow continues from this point, ultimately resulting in discovery of the MCP tool defined in this sample.

 ### Support for other clients

-Agents in Azure AI Foundry can be configured to leverage the remote MCP server.
+Other than Visual Studio Code, agents in Azure AI Foundry can also connect to Function-hosted MCP servers that are configured with Easy Auth.
 Docs coming soon.

 ## Clean up resources